What Are the Tennessee Right of Way Laws?

 Posted in Car accidents on January 1, 2019

 Pedestrian and motor vehicle accidents are a common cause of injury and death throughout Tennessee.
 Confusion about the right of way laws can cause many of these accidents, as well as driving under the influence, distracted driving, and other types of recklessness and negligence.
 To effectively avoid these accidents, Tennessee drivers and pedestrians alike can familiarize themselves with the basics of Tennessee right of way laws.
+If you were hit by a reckless driver, contact the Nashville pedestrian accident lawyers at Larry R. Williams, PLLC.

 Pedestrian Right of Way Laws